raphaelsiz/freesewing-baby/README.md

 ```
 This only works with "in", "mm", or "cm" as the second argument.
 If you have a reason that you want a different measurement added, let me know.

+> Important note: While there is a third argument to say what measurement type you want back, if you're generating patterns this way the measurements need to be in millimeters.
+This generates millimeter measurements by default, so just leave the third argument blank!
 ### Printable PDF or SVG
 The above code just returns a string `svg` with the contents of an svg image.
 In order to actually get a working pattern, you'll first need to save the svg.
 This will require the fs module or something similar.